vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Letters, Vol. XIX, No. 1, 1953.
 Sarton, George (1953)-A History of Science, Oxford

 University Press, London. -- Introduction to the History of Science, Vol. III.
-Schmidt, Olaf (1951)-On the Computation of the Ahargana,
+Schmidt, Olaf (1951)-On the Computation of the Ahargaṇa,

 Centaurus, September, 1952, 2.
 Copenhagen.
 Scientific American, 188, 6-25, 1953, New York.
 Sen, Sukumar (1941)-Old Persian Inscriptions of the